Hakyll is a static site generator written in Haskell. The rules for generating a site are written in Haskell, and they can be customized with code.

 Front page

-The front page can define a include-latest-update metadata field.
-If defined, it will include the latest update on the front page.
+The front page can also define a include-latest-update metadata field.

 Style